open-austin/indigent-defense-stats/README.md

 # texas_county_data.csv

 - We are storing portal pages and relevant metadata here.
 For post-2017 pages, please use the direct url to the search page as the portal link, for example: `https://jpodysseyportal.harriscountytx.gov/OdysseyPortalJP/Home/Dashboard/26`

+# /resources/minimum_scraper_examples

+Educational resource to understand the flow for scraping each site.